flyteorg/flytekit/docs/source/design/control_plane.rst

 FlyteRemote: A Programmatic Control Plane Interface
 ###################################################

-For those who require programmatic access to the control plane, :mod:`~flytekit.remote` module enables you to perform certain operations in a python runtime environment.
+For those who require programmatic access to the control plane, the :mod:`~flytekit.remote` module enables you to perform certain operations in a python runtime environment.

-Since this section naturally deals with the control plane, this discussion is only relevant for those who have a Flyte backend set up, and have access to it (a local sandbox will suffice as well of course).
-These objects do not rely on the underlying code they represent being locally available.
+Since this section naturally deals with the control plane, this discussion is only relevant for those who have a Flyte backend set up and have access to it (a :std:ref:`local sandbox <flyte:deployment-sandbox>` will suffice as well).

 ***************************
 Create a FlyteRemote Object
 ***************************

-The :class:`~flytekit.remote.FlyteRemote` class is the entrypoint for programmatically performing operations in a python runtime.
+The :class:`~flytekit.remote.remote.FlyteRemote` class is the entrypoint for programmatically performing operations in a python runtime.
 There are two ways of creating a remote object.

 **Initialize directly**